jooyounggkim/jooyounggkim.github.io/_projects/p98_literature.md

 >Rodger

 <br>
 What stands out to me about Rodger's post was that he found a way to automate part of the literature search and wanted to give something back to Biomch-L. I find myself in a similar place 20 years later.
-I want to further automate the weekly Literature Update, but by using ~~magic~~ Machine Learning:
+I want to further automate the weekly Literature Update by using ~~magic~~ Machine Learning:
 <br>
 ![Machine Learning is Magic](/images/ML.gif){: .align-center}
 <br>
 While parts of the current Literature Update process are automated, there is still a significant time commitment required to go through the papers and categorize them.
-Thanks to the people who have maintained the Literature Updates over the years, there are years of weekly Literature Updates containing paper titles and their assigned topic.
+Thanks to those who have maintained the Literature Updates over the years, there are years of weekly Literature Updates containing paper titles and their assigned topic.
 <br>
-Luckily for me, I was able to convince another graduate student, Gary Bruening, that this was an interesting idea.
+I was able to convince another graduate student, Gary Bruening, that using machine learning to classify papers was an interesting idea.
 He wrote a python script that crawls through the Literature Updates and parses out the paper's information (title, authors, assigned topic, etc.).
-He was able to compile a dataset of over 37,000 biomechanics papers published since 2010!
-We were took a [supervized learning](https://towardsdatascience.com/supervised-machine-learning-classification-5e685fe18a6d) approach as we liked the Biomch-L categories and the 37,000 papers provided a reasonably-sized dataset to train the classification model.
+Gary was able to compile over 37,000 biomechanics papers published since 2010!
+We took a [supervized learning](https://towardsdatascience.com/supervised-machine-learning-classification-5e685fe18a6d) approach as we liked the current Biomch-L categories and 37,000 papers provided a reasonably-sized dataset to train the classification model.
 <br>
-We trained and compared multiple classification Machine Learning algorithms, settling on a Convolutional Neural Network.
-Then, we created a python script that searches PubMed for biomechanics-related papers published in the last week using Rodger's original keywords: `'Biomech*[Title/Abstract] OR locomot*[Title/Abstract]'`.
-We then use the trained CNN model to classify the papers from PubMed.
-Last, the script compiles the search results, formats their citations, and organizes them by topic.
+We compared multiple classification Machine Learning algorithms and created a python script that searches PubMed for biomechanics-related papers published in the last week using Rodger's original keywords: `'Biomech*[Title/Abstract] OR locomot*[Title/Abstract]'`.
+Then we used the top-performing model (a Convolutional Neural Network) to classify the papers from PubMed.
+Last, a script compiles the search results, formats their citations, and organizes them by topic.
 The end product is a markdown (.md) file saved to the [Literature Updates](https://github.com/alcantarar/literature_update/tree/master/Literature_Updates) folder.
-Here's a preview:
+Here's a preview of the output:

 >BONE
 ----